 Emphysema is a lung disease that occurs when the air sacs in the lungs (alveoli) are damaged.
-Over time, emphysema reduces the surface area of the lungs available to exchange air, which decreases the amount of oxygen that reaches the bloodstream.
+Over time, emphysema reduces the surface area of the lungs that is available to exchange air, which can decrease the amount of oxygen that reaches the bloodstream.
 As a result, people with emphysema experience shortness of breath.

-Emphysema is one of a group of lung conditions known as chronic obstructive pulmonary disease (COPD).
+Emphysema is included in a group of lung conditions known as chronic obstructive pulmonary disease (COPD).
 COPD affects more than 16 million Americans.
-Emphysema symptoms are not usually noticeable until 50 percent of a person’s lung tissue has been damaged.
+In people with moderate to severe COPD, emphysema symptoms can significantly impact quality of life.

 Emphysema is usually diagnosed between ages 40 and 60.
 However, people with alpha-1 antitrypsin deficiency (sometimes called AATD, genetic COPD, or just “alpha-1”) may notice symptoms of emphysema or other lung disease earlier — usually between ages 20 and 50.
 Alpha-1 is a genetic condition that raises an individual’s risk of lung and liver disease.